2024–25 Vietnamese Cup

 The 2024–25 Vietnamese National Football Cup was the 33rd edition of the Vietnamese National Football Cup, the premier knockout competition in Vietnamese football.
 A total of 25 clubs competed in this edition, including all teams from the top two tiers of the Vietnamese football league system.
-The competition began in October 2024 with the first-round matches, and was concluded in 29 June 2025 with the final.
+The competition began in October 2024 with the first-round matches, and was concluded on 29 June 2025 with the final.

 V.League 1 team Dong A Thanh Hoa were the two-time defending champions after winning back-to-back titles in the 2023 and 2023–24 editions, but were eliminated by Haiphong on the round of 16.

 Cong An Hanoi won the first title after defeating Song Lam Nghe An 5–0 in the final.
 As winners, Cong An Hanoi earned automatic qualification to the 2025–26 AFC Champions League Two group stage and 2025–26 ASEAN Championship group stage.
 Cong An Hanoi also qualified for the 2025 edition of the Vietnamese Super Cup at the start of the next season, where they faced the champions of the 2024–25 V.League 1, Thep Xanh Nam Dinh.